ma-compbio/Phylo-HMRF/README.md

 - referenceSpecies.chrom.sizes shows the size of each chromosome of the genome of the reference speices which the Hi-C contacts in different species are aligned to.
 The file can be downloaded from the UCSC genome browser, named as genomeAssemblyID.chrom.sizes.

+The first version of Phylo-HMRF is contained in the file folder phylo_hmrf_v1, which can be applied to state estimation on single chromosomes.

 ************************************************************************************
 # Required pre-installed packages
 Phylo-HMRF requires the following packages to be installed: